 We often talk about how drinking an alcoholic beverage now and then isn’t necessarily a bad thing.
 While many Christians don’t see eye-to-eye on the topic, many people who follow Biblical principles believe that a social drink here or there or a glass of wine with dinner is a safe habit.
 There’s even some indication that very moderate drinking might have health benefits for some people.
 That being said, it’s important to be able to tell if or when you’ve crossed the line between having an occasional drink with friends and addiction.

-Alcoholism is often painted in a very certain way: articles say to look for signs that a friend is not performing at work, living up to social or family obligations or is changing habits.
-But not all alcoholics show these signs; some people struggling with addiction are able to keep up appearances in almost all aspects of life.
-That means they still do well at work or school — if their addiction is discovered, people are often surprised, saying things like “It seems like they had it all together.”
+Society often paints alcoholism in a very particular way.
+Most articles will say to look for signs that a friend is not performing at work, living up to social or family obligations or is changing habits.
+But not all alcoholics show these signs.
+In fact, some people struggling with addiction can keep up appearances in almost all aspects of life.
+That means they still do well at work or school.
+So, when others discover their addiction, it’s often a surprise.
+After all, up until that point, it seemed like they “had it all together.”

-This is called functional alcoholism (or a high-functioning alcoholic), and it can be dangerous because it lulls a person into believing they have their drinking under control.
+This branch of alcoholism is functional alcoholism, and those who struggle with it are functioning alcoholics.
+This kind of addiction can be dangerous because it lulls a person into believing they have their drinking under control.
 It also makes it easy for someone not to seek treatment.
-If your drinking isn’t yet causing serious issues in your life, you might think that you can keep going as you are.
+If your drinking habits haven’t caused any serious issues in your life yet, you might think that you can keep going.

 Excessive drinking is never a healthy habit, even if you can do so and remain productive at work or in other areas of your life.
 Outwardly, you might believe you are fine, but a constant influx of alcohol into your body can cause serious long-term health consequences.
 It’s also probable that you aren’t quite as in control of your drinking as you might believe.
 If you are “functional” while drinking, imagine what you might be able to accomplish if you were sober!